 Aged 19 she entered the Royal Danish Academy of Music (studying with Professor Serguei Azizian), before returning to England and the Guildhall School of Music and Drama where her professors were Yfrah Neaman and Simon Fischer.
 Further studies were in Berlin with Stephan Pichard and Michael Vogler.
 During her education, Karen participated in masterclasses with violinists such as Gerhard Schulz, Milan Vitek and Sylvia Rosenberg.
 Together with Trio Gemini she got a Soloist degree at the Royal Danish Academy of Music Copenhagen in 2015.

-Karen Johanne Pedersen plays George Chanot violin (1829) kindly on loan from the Harby Foundation collection.
+Karen Johanne Pedersen plays a Giovanni Granchino violin from 1699 kindly on loan from the Augustinus Foundation.